Cybersecurity Awareness Month 2022 Series

 Consistent monitoring for suspicious activity inside of networks is a must for defence against zero-day exploits.
 Staying up to date with bug bounty programs that leverage global threat intelligence, such as the Zero Day Initiative, is an ideal way to monitor these bugs and gain insight into public patches to fix vulnerabilities.
 Security leaders and decision makers can use the report Quantifying the Public Vulnerability Market: 2022 Edition by Omdia Research for more insights into leading bug bounty programs.

 3. Communicate with Vendors

-Today, organizations can invest in SaaS versions of applications, meaning vendors can automatically apply patches and updates to software without needing action or authorization.
+Today, organisations can invest in SaaS versions of applications, meaning vendors can automatically apply patches and updates to software without needing action or authorisation.
 But patches are made by people, and people are subject to human error.
 Sometimes, even a good patch can temporarily take a system down.
 For businesses that operate on a 24/7 basis, this can incur huge opportunity costs.

 4. Utilize Virtual Patching

 Unlike manual patching, virtual patching is a short-term implementation of actual patches made for known vulnerabilities.
 Virtual patches can be applied without having to reboot systems, making them great interim substitutes while waiting for a vendor patch to be released.
 Think of it like applying heavy-duty plumbing tape to a leaky pipe while waiting for the plumber to replace it entirely.

 Virtual patches can work for organisations in several ways: